HomeBlog

 The suggested mileage recommends the shortest route to a patient's home to minimize future delays.

 As you have already seen, many industries enjoy GPS tracking technology's benefits.
-Besides the industries we've mentioned, you can use GPS tracking apps in property management, construction, sales, healthcare, delivery services, logistics, landscaping, HVAC, law enforcement, or the oil & gas industry.
+Beyond the industries covered here, GPS tracking also delivers clear benefits for property management, landscaping, HVAC, law enforcement, and oil & gas — any business with a mobile workforce that needs accurate time, location, and mileage records.

 If you’re looking for an affordable and easy-to-use GPS tracking solution for your business, try Timeero.
 The app is pretty affordable, costing as cheap as $4 per user per month, and you don’t have to fork out the cash from the get-go.